outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify useful graph structures like useful 'graph causal filter networks' that allow graphs to conflict/oppose/merge/connect to resolve variable conflicts in a relevant causal sequence

-		- identify graph sequences that apply useful optimization intents like 'complexity-reduction' or 'error priority optimization'
+		- identify graph sequences that apply useful optimization intents like 'complexity-reduction' or 'error priority optimization' and identify interface structures of these sequences like 'overlapping sequences that fulfill the same intent' and 'limiting sequences of other sequences'

 II.
 Queries and Results